aboulle/DxTools/README.md

 In a command-line window, run DxTools with `python dxtools.py`

-If you have a python 2.7 installation that you want to keep, you will need to have a separate installation of python 3.
+If you have a Python 2.7 installation that you want to keep, you will need to have a separate installation of Python 3.
 A simple way to manage different Python environments is to use the  [Anaconda](http://continuum.io/downloads) distribution.
 After installation, in a command window create a Python 2.7 environment with `conda create -n py27 python=2.7 anaconda`